Move over, Croatia. Albania should be on every traveler’s list for beaches nestled into a rugged Ionian coastline, but without the crowds—for now.

 You can find more information on the legs of this voyage, as well as information to book transport to and within the mountains here.

 Remember to request dropoff in the morning to the Thethi trailhead if you’re not within walking distance.
-You’ll want to save your energy for the day hike, which will take around 5 hours at a steady pace.
+After all, you’ll want to save your energy for the day hike, which will take around 5 hours at a steady pace with breaks.
 If you depart early in the morning, you can reach Theth by mid-afternoon.

-Take your time and make sure to stop to make rests, take pictures, and appreciate the scenery along the way.
 The trail is straightforward and after a tough initial scramble, you’ll get a nicely-timed stop with a charming little coffee house.
+Take your time and make sure to stop for rests, take pictures, and appreciate the scenery along the way.

 You can do this route the other way around (from Theth to Valbonë), however, I recommend going this direction because the ascent this way is more scenic.